2015 Indiana Hoosiers football team

 The 2015 Indiana Hoosiers football team represented Indiana University Bloomington during the 2015 NCAA Division I FBS football season.
 The Hoosiers competed in the East Division of the Big Ten Conference and played their home games at Memorial Stadium in Bloomington, Indiana.
 The team was led by head coach Kevin Wilson, who served in his fifth season.
 They finished the season 6–7, 2–6 in Big Ten play to finish in fifth place in the East Division.
 They were invited to the Pinstripe Bowl where they lost to Duke in overtime.

-Previous season

-The 2014 Indiana Hoosiers football team finished the regular season 4–8, 1–7 in Big Ten play to finish in last place in the Eastern Division.
-Their highlight win of the season came against #18 Missouri of the Southeastern Conference.